 After loan spells at Fenerbahce, Sporting Lisbon, Hull City and Anderlecht, he joined Fulham on a permanent deal in January 2019, only to be released by the Cottagers a few months later.

-After Lallana and Lovren left Liverpool in 2020, Origi is now the last man standing from the nine players that joined Liverpool in 2014.
+After Lallana and Lovren left Liverpool in 2020, Origi was the last man standing from the nine players that joined Liverpool eight years ago.

 The striker arrived at Anfield as a hot prospect but his time at the club looked over following disastrous loan spells at Lille and Wolfsburg.

 He’s since turned things around to become a Liverpool cult hero, scoring memorable goals against Everton, Barcelona and then against Tottenham in the 2019 Champions League final.

 Origi left in the summer for AC Milan but his place in Liverpool folklore is secure…

 Signed from Sevilla in a £12million deal, Moreno was regarded as one of the most promising left-backs in Spain and opened his account for Liverpool with a stunning solo effort against Tottenham.